resheku/my-awesome/README.md

 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [trycua/cua](https://github.com/trycua/cua) - Open-source infrastructure for Computer-Use Agents.
 Sandboxes, SDKs, and benchmarks to train and evaluate AI agents that can control full desktops (macOS, Linux, Windows).
 - [web-platform-tests/wpt](https://github.com/web-platform-tests/wpt) - Test suites for Web platform specs — including WHATWG, W3C, and others
-- [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Open-source developer platform to power your entire infra and turn scripts into webhooks, workflows and UIs.
-Fastest workflow engine (13x vs Airflow).
-Open-source alternative to Retool and Temporal.

 ## Haskell